isomerpages/moe-cedarpri/_departments/CCE/Character and Citizenship Education.md

 *   Make responsible decisions

 ![](/images/CCE2.png)
-Diagram:  MOE 21st Century Competencies
+Diagram:&nbsp; MOE 21st&nbsp;Century Competencies

 **Social Emotional Learning**

 In Cedar Primary School, we look into taking care of the holistic development of our students.
 Social and Emotional Learning (SEL) is one of the key strategies for holistic development as we seek to build competencies in our students to develop them into well-rounded individuals.

-This is carried out through specific curriculum for SEL: Form Teacher Guidance Period (FTGP), SEL Lessons, Sexuality Education, Education & Career Guidance, and Cyber Wellness.
+This is carried out through specific curriculum for SEL: Form Teacher Guidance Period (FTGP), SEL Lessons, Sexuality Education, Education &amp; Career Guidance, and Cyber Wellness.

 **a)** **Form Teacher Guidance Period (FTGP)**